 Does Cylance have a free version?

-However, the company offers an unconditional 30-day money back guarantee with all paid plans, so you can try it to see if it’s good enough for your needs before committing to a paid plan.
+No. Cylance Smart Antivirus doesn’t have a free version and doesn’t offer any free trials.
+However, Cylance also offers an unconditional 30-day money-back guarantee with all paid plans, so you can try it to see if it’s good enough for your needs before committing to a plan.

-Is Cylance Smart Antivirus safe to use?
+Is Cylance safe to use?

 Does Cylance require an internet connection to operate?

 Yes.
 Even though Cylance’s real-time protection works without an internet connection, Cylance runs via a web-based dashboard that does require an internet connection to be accessed.
 Cylance doesn’t offer a desktop interface at the moment.
 You need to use the web interface to adjust Cylance’s settings, remove files from quarantine, and perform any other operations.